alexander-koch/anlp-project/README.md

 To convert the tokens back into text, once can use the textify function of the util module.

+## Evaluation

+The models are evaluted with k-Fold cross validation based on the model's perplexity.
+This happens automatically while the model is training (`train_word.py` or `train_char.py`).

 ## Development

 Previous development versions of the different models can be found in the various IPython notebooks.